 |Saturated Fat 14g||72%|

 |Dietary Fiber 2g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This broccoli casserole is very easy to prepare and bake.
-Buttery stuffing crumbs are spread over the top of the casserole, giving it an extra burst of flavor and crunch.
+This broccoli stuffing casserole is very easy to prepare, then just pop into the oven to bake.
+Simply mix condensed soup, mayo, and eggs with pre-cooked broccoli, onions, cheese, and seasonings, then buttery stuffing crumbs are spread over the top of the casserole, giving it an extra burst of flavor and crunch.

 - 1 cup mayonnaise

 - 1 (10 1/2 ounces) can condensed cream of celery soup, undiluted

 - 2 large eggs, beaten

 - 2 packages (10 ounces each) frozen chopped broccoli or broccoli florets, cooked and drained

 - 1 cup herb-seasoned stuffing mix